Canning tips and tricks for those of us who love home preserving. Make canning day just a little easier with this list.

 As a bonus, jar breakage is less disappointing when it’s a smaller percentage of what you made.

 Don’t skip little steps like getting rid of air bubbles, wiping the jar rim, or letting your jars rest while they cool.
 Every step of a recipe is there for a reason.
-If you skip one, you might have jars that don’t seal, or a product that is otherwise unusable.
+If you skip one, you might have jars that don’t seal, or an otherwise unusable product.

-I don’t have to tell you how frustrating that would be after a hard day of work!
+I don’t have to tell you how frustrating that would be after a hard work day!

 Trust me when I say that after a day of harvesting produce in the heat and then standing over vats of boiling water, the last thing you’ll want to do is make dinner.